Bentleyj/BeyondPhotography/README.md

 ### Day 79

 Tried some different colors for the warhol effect today and I also changed so the sobel effect so it wasn't additive.
 I'd like to create a system of "color priority" to mimic screen printing.
 This might be next time!

+### Day 80

+Decided to treat myself and do something mathematical today, specifically I'm looking at fractals and the mandelbrot set!
+I'm just created a method called mandelbrot and used it as a mask for the image (nothing special yet!) but I plan to do more exciting stuff with the mandelbrot set soon!